smcclab/smc-course/_workshops/02-synthesis-1.md

 ## Pd resources

+{:.warn-box}

+I recorded this video last year, so there are a couple of things I say at the very end which don't apply this year (we're using Teams, not Slack; and and classes are Thursday, not Tuesday).
+But other than that the content is still as relevant as ever 🤣

 {% include video.html video="lecture-recordings/2019/week-2-hello-sine" %}

 Here are the links that I mention at the end of the video: